 A Fast and Easy Real Estate CMA Spreadsheet

-Common Elements in All CMAs
+Common Elements to Enter in All CMAs

 - All rows below the "Sold Price" row are calculated by the sheet for you.

-- The "Subject Value" is the calculated market value of the subject property arrived at by multiplying the average of the adjusted square footage sold dollars times the square footage of the subject property.
+- The "Subject Value" is the calculated market value of the subject property arrived at by multiplying the average of the adjusted square footage sold dollars by the square footage of the subject property.

-You're assigning the value of each of the items for our comparable sold price adjustments.
-In other words, what's a bedroom worth if our comp property has more or fewer bedrooms than our subject property.
+You're assigning the value of each of the items for your comparable sold price adjustments here.
+In other words, what's a bedroom worth if our comp property has more or fewer bedrooms than our subject property?

-If it has more, then we must subtract some dollars from its sold price to adjust it downward to be more comparable to our subject property.
+Subtract some dollars from its sold price to adjust it downward to be more comparable to your subject property if it has more bedrooms.
 Baths and garage spaces work the same.
-Baths can indicate half baths as the example shows, with the subject property having 2.5 baths.
+Baths can indicate half baths, with the subject property having 2.5 baths.